Mezue1/ConnectFour/README.md

 # Connect N
-Creating a connect four game using OOP
+Creating a connect N game using OOP.
+Works very similar to connect four, however the grid size and number to connect can vary